 - Eating foods that don’t agree with us.

 - Weather changes (changes in temperature or pressure for example).

 - Changes in our usual routine.

 It can be helpful to know what these triggers are so that we can try our best to avoid them.
 However, personally, when I am suffering from a flare up I try not to focus too much on the cause.

 Instead, I focus on what I can do to make myself feel better.

 The reason for this is that I often find trying to figure out the reason for my flare ups stressful.
 And, as I’m sure you know all too well, stress just makes everything so much worse.

 Experiencing a Fibromyalgia flare up

-I have just experienced this first hand.
-I was doing so well for so long and had reached a point where I knew it was definitely possible to live well with fibromyalgia.
+I have just experienced a Fibromyalgia flare up first hand.
+I was doing so well for so long and had reached a point where I knew it was definitely possible to live well with Fibromyalgia.
 I was feeling so strong that I made a return to work a couple of weeks ago.

 This was something that I previously worried would not be possible for me.
 I expected it to set me back a little bit initially but I was honestly not prepared for the reaction my body had.
 Returning to work knocked me for six.